Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: EXPERIMENTAL RESULTS AND ANALYSES

-The following is how the evaluation metrics we adopt are calculated: \begin{enumerate}[1)] \item \textit{Precision–Recall Curve:} In the field of place recognition, precision is defined as the ratio of true positive results to the total number of identified matches.
+\noindent1) \textit{Precision–Recall Curve:} In the field of place recognition, precision is defined as the ratio of true positive results to the total number of identified matches.
 Recall, in contrast, represents the ratio of true positive results to the total number of actual positive instances.
 These concepts can be formally expressed as:

 Here, TP denotes the number of true positive outcomes, FP represents the number of false positive results, and FN indicates the number of false negative instances.
 The precision-recall curve is constructed by adjusting decision thresholds.
-Each point on this curve corresponds to a specific threshold setting, illustrating the precision-recall trade-off and visually demonstrating how these metrics co-vary with threshold adjustments. \item \textit{AUC:} The Area Under the Curve (AUC) quantifies the area beneath the Precision-Recall (PR) curve.
-It serves as a widely adopted metric for evaluating model performance across various decision thresholds.
-As a single numerical value, AUC ranges from 0 to 1.
-A higher AUC score indicates superior performance, reflecting the model's enhanced capacity to accurately classify positive instances across different threshold settings. \item \textit{Max F1 Score:} The F1 score, calculated using Eq~\ref{eq16}, represents the harmonic mean of precision and recall.
-This score provides a balanced measure that combines both metrics.
-The Maximum F1 score serves as a comprehensive performance indicator, often used to identify the optimal decision threshold.
-By balancing the often-competing demands of precision and recall, it effectively reconciles these priorities.
-The peak F1 score value indicates the algorithm's overall best performance, demonstrating an optimal equilibrium between correctly identifying true positives and minimizing false positives.
+Each point on this curve corresponds to a specific threshold setting, illustrating the precision-recall trade-off and visually demonstrating how these metrics co-vary with threshold adjustments.

+\noindent2) \textit{AUC:} The Area Under the Curve (AUC) measures the area under the Precision-Recall (PR) curve.
+It is a common metric for checking model performance at different thresholds.
+AUC is a single number between 0 and 1.
+A higher AUC indicates that the model is more effective at identifying positive cases across various thresholds.

+\noindent3) \textit{Max F1 Score:} The F1 score, calculated using Eq~\ref{eq16}, represents the harmonic mean of precision and recall.
+This score provides a balanced measure by combining both metrics.
+The Maximum F1 score acts as a comprehensive performance indicator.
+It is often used to identify the optimal decision threshold.
+By balancing the competing demands of precision and recall, it effectively reconciles these priorities.
+The peak F1 score value reflects the algorithm's optimal performance.
+It demonstrates a balance between accurately identifying true positives and minimizing false positives.